awslabs/assisted-log-enabler-for-aws/README.md

   --guardduty           Turns on Amazon GuardDuty and exports findings to an
                         S3 bucket.
 Will used specified bucket.
 WARNING: This creates a KMS Key to export findings.
-  --wafv2               Turns on AWS WAFv2 Logs
+  --wafv2               Turns on AWS WAFv2 Logs.

 Cleanup Options:
   Use these flags to choose which resources you want to turn logging off